pacphi/tf4k8s/experiments/k8s/tsmgr/README.md

 ## Use

-If you've survived the gauntlet of installation, you're next steps are to configure, package, publish and expose service offerings.
+If you've survived the gauntlet of installation, your next steps are to configure, package, publish and expose service offerings.

 Have a look at: